ivonnecruz/ivonnecruz/README.md

 Hopefully you’ll find some very basic (and only mildly confusing) neuroimaging processing stuff here, mainly using FSL, SPM, and MRtrix.

-Please be kind and keep those expectations very low.
+Please be kind and keep your expectations low.

 <!--
 **ivonnecruz/ivonnecruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.